DualBrain/QB64/community.md

 > Going with a more "old-school" approach to on-line communities, forums provide a great way to get to know people, share knowledge and find help.

-Unfortunately there aren't any *official* forums for QB64; but with that said there are several forums available that may be of interest.
+Unfortunately there isn't currently any *official* forums for QB64; but with that said there are several forums available that may be of interest.

 Although following sites host forums that cater to many dialects of BASIC, each of them have an area dedicated specifically for QB64.